-Webcams, changeable message signs, weather stations, counter-flow lanes….
-Any idea what these things have in common?
+BC HighwayCams, dynamic message signs, weather stations, reversible lane control… Any idea what these things have in common?

-Our webcams are an obvious place to start.
-When you’re able to find out real-time information about the routes you want to travel, you’re better informed about what you may encounter, and you can plan your trip accordingly.
-Knowing what’s ahead, drivers are less likely to be involved in accidents by being unprepared, and that helps to keep roads open and traffic moving.
+Our highway cameras are a great place to start.
+When you’re able to access real-time information about the routes you want to travel, you’re better informed about what you may encounter, and you can plan your trip accordingly.
+Knowing what’s ahead, drivers are less likely to be involved in incidents by being unprepared.
+This helps to keep roads open and traffic moving.

-Smart changeable message signs serve the same purpose, and when they’re connected directly to a weather station, they can let drivers know instantly whether they need to be concerned about pooling water or icy roads.
+Dynamic message signs (DMS) serve the same purpose.
+From traffic delay notification to emergency updates and more, a DMS is an invaluable tool in providing information to our road users.
+And when they’re connected directly to a weather station, they can let drivers know instantly whether they need to be concerned about pooling water or icy roads.
+The Variable Speed Limit System (VSLS) takes things further by adjusting road speeds through real-time congestion and weather-based analysis.

 And we’ve got lots of other ITS examples.
 There are special LED signs for road safety and wildlife warnings.
 There’s the Advanced Traveller Information System that can tell you about traffic backups and wait times for the Lions Gate Bridge as well as our border crossings.
 There’s Weigh-in-Motion technology, which lets commercial drivers keep moving while being weighed, reducing travel costs and pollution at the same time.